yokinanya/AIaW/docs/self-host/advanced.md

 docker run -d -p 9010:9010 --name my-aiaw my-aiaw
 ```

-Similarly, you can pass in `LLAMA_CLOUD_API_KEY` to enable document parsing, or use Docker Compose:
+Similarly, you can pass in `LLAMA_CLOUD_API_KEY` to enable document parsing, pass in `SEARXNG_URL` to enable web searching or use Docker Compose:

 ```yaml
 services: